These Greek Fries can be served as a meal with a salad or as an appetizer. Great Greek flavors are present in every bite!

 STEP FOUR – Prepare a simple tzatziki sauce and serve it on the side.

-To make these fries more filling and flavorful, cook chopped zucchini, squash, onions, and peppers with the ground beef.
+- Want more flavor?
+To make these fries more filling and flavorful, cook chopped zucchini, squash, onions, and peppers with ground beef.

-Keep the Greek fries vegetarian, by sauteing zuchinni, squash, garbanzo beans, and peppers, then top the fries as per the original instructions.
+- Vegetarian ideas.
+Keep the Greek fries vegetarian, by sauteing zucchini, squash, garbanzo beans, and peppers, then top the fries as per the original instructions.

 How To Reheat Greek Fries